 - Psalm 55:22 — Cast your burden on the Lord, and He will sustain you.

-When anxiety or stress rises, these Bible verses can bring comfort and steadiness.
-They are not just words to collect or skim over.
-They are truths you can hold onto when your thoughts feel unsteady.
 Some remind you that God is near.
-Others remind you of His strength.
+Others point you to His strength.
 Still others remind you that you do not have to carry every burden alone.
-Together, they help silence the lie that you are alone in your fear.
+Together, they help challenge the lie that you are alone in your fear.

-How to use these Bible verses in real life to calm stress and anxiety.
+How to use these Bible verses in real life to calm stress and anxiety

-It helps to make Scripture as practical as possible.
-To help with your anxiety, choose one Bible verse instead of trying to hold all ten in your mind at once.
-Write it on a note card and post it on the refrigerator.
-Or you can save it as your phone background.
+It helps to make Scripture practical.
+Choose one Bible verse instead of trying to hold all ten in your mind at once.
+Write it on a note card and place it where you will see it.
+Save it as your phone background.
 Repeat it in the car when your chest tightens.
-Read it slowly before bed if nights are the hardest time for you.
-The goal is not to master a list.
-The goal is to let one truth stay close to your heart to steady you.
+Read it slowly before bed if nights are hardest for you.

-For example, if your anxiety shows up in the morning, you might begin the day with Matthew 6:34 and ask God for grace for today.
-If your anxiety feels tied to fear about the future, Isaiah 41:10 may become your anchor.
-If your anxious thoughts turn into self-reliance and inner pressure, 1 Peter 5:7 gently reminds you that you can hand things over to God because He cares for you.
+For example, if anxiety shows up in the morning, begin the day with Matthew 6:34.
+Ask God for grace for today.
+If your worries are tied to the future, Isaiah 41:10 may become your anchor.

-If it helps, try pairing your prayer with Scripture.
-You might read Philippians 4:6-7 and then pray, God, I am bringing You what feels heavy today.
+If it helps, pair your prayer with Scripture.
+You might read Philippians 4:6-7 and pray, God, I am bringing You what feels heavy today.
 Please guard my heart and mind.
-You might read Psalm 55:22 and say, I am giving this burden to You because I cannot carry it well on my own.
-When you pray like this, it turns verses into conversation.
-It also makes Scripture feel less distant and more personal.

 What anxiety does not mean according to the Bible

-Questions and answers about anxiety
+FAQs about anxiety

 Is it wrong for a Christian to feel anxious?